si-meone/DiskSpaceInformer/README.md

 Find where all your disk space has gone - works on mac, linux and windows

 Written in Java/Swing using JNLP to deliver it.

 To run it and continually get the latest versions just double click on

 https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jnlp

+(sometimes it will download and you run the jnlp file it may complain about java so you'll need to fetch that plugin for your browser and operating system type)

 or get the jar and run it